 -

-McCarthy Album 06, Photograph 041 No Caption: Grace McCarthy (left) and unidentified woman, posing with a rose, at an unidentified location, c.
+McCarthy Album 06, Photograph 119 No caption.
+An unidentified young child is seen standing next to a large dog, in a yard at an unidentified location, c.
 1906.

 -